cdig/take-and-make/README.md

   console.log Six # 6
 ```

-Once the requested names have all been registered, your callback function is called with the named values as arguments.
+Once the requested names have all been registered with Make, your callback function is called with the corresponding values as arguments.

 ```coffee
 Take ["ScaryStory", "UniversalAnswer"], (ScaryStory, UniversalAnswer)->